arhat05/arhat05/README.md

 ### Hi there! 👋 I'm Arhat Shah

-I'm a Computer Science and Mathematics student at Northeastern University, passionate about using **data science** and **machine learning** to drive business decisions and **AI-driven solutions** for growth.
-I also have a strong interest in **data engineering** and **quantitative finance**, leveraging statistical methods and machine learning for financial modeling.
+I'm a **Computer Science and Mathematics** student at **Northeastern University**, passionate about leveraging **data science, machine learning, and AI** to drive business growth.
+My interests also extend to **data engineering** and **quantitative finance**, where I explore statistical modeling and machine learning applications in financial markets.

 ---